Joseph D. McBride: Keith Raniere

 McBride worked as a defense attorney on the legal team of NXIVM sex cult leader Keith Raniere.

+On October 27, 2020, Judge Nicholas Garaufis sentenced Raniere to 120 years incarceration and a $1.75 million fine.

 In 2021, before Raniere's appeal to the U.S. Second Circuit Court of Appeals, McBride expressed concern with how the FBI was handling the case.
 In a February 18, 2021 appearance on the Law & Crime Network, he said: "We have a lot of questions about the FBI's work in this case.
 People here were hurt on some level but the question...is about proving each element of each crime beyond a reasonable doubt.
 We don't think that the government did that in this case."

 McBride also spoke to Channel 13 news in Tucson, Arizona about the case in February 2021, stating: "There is a system of laws and procedures set in place and if somebody's going to lose their trial, it's got to be a fair trial.
 They've got to lose on the facts, by the rules."

 Views

 McBride was described by the Washington Examiner as a supporter of Donald Trump.
 He has accused the FBI of discriminating against Catholics and compared defendants accused of crimes during the January 6 attack to Jesus.
 From January 3 to 5, 2023, McBride undertook a three-day fast on behalf of the January 6 detainees. excommunicated Catholic ex-Archbishop Carlo Maria Viganò sent McBride a letter voicing support for the fast and stating: "I can only encourage and bless this commendable gesture of penance."

-McBride is pro-life and voiced strong support for the U.S. Supreme Court Dobbs v.
+McBride is anti-abortion and voiced strong support for the U.S. Supreme Court Dobbs v.
 Jackson decision in June 2022.

 In May 2022, he spoke against prolonged solitary confinement on his Twitter account, stating that it "violates a prisoner's human rights every time it is used," and thanked U.S. Congressman Louie Gohmert for opposing the punishment of January 6 detainees during pretrial confinement.